ctorres80/ocs_performance/README.md

 fio-file-ceph-tools-4    1/1     Running   0          2m33s
 fio-file-ceph-tools-5    1/1     Running   0          2m23s
 ```
-### Run the fio benchmark
+### Running the fio benchmark pods
-2. As a second step you just need to select from the list the option `` 2 -> fio workloads `` and insert the parameter for the workload that you want to test, what's is going to happen ?
+2. As a second step you just need to select from the list the option `` 2 -> fio workloads `` and insert the parameters for the workload that you want to test (random, sequential, small or big block sizes), what's is going to happen ?
    - The fio pod replicas are consuming OCS pvcs that are mounted on /usr/share/ocs-pvc (same for file and block pods)
 ```bash
 [ctorres-redhat.com@bastion ocs_performance]$ oc rsh fio-block-ceph-tools-5